Steinunn Sigurðardóttir (designer): Career

 Upon her graduation in 1986, Steinunn spent a brief year working with Carmelo Pomodoro as an assistant designer.
 The two had met during her studies at Parsons.
 In 1987 to 1989 she worked as a designer for Polo/Ralph Lauren Collection.

 In 1989 she got the opportunity to design for Calvin Klein.
 The two began a close relationship and Steinunn quickly moved on to become the Director and Senior Knitwear Designer for Calvin Klein Inc., Collection, CK Sport, and Jeans Division.
 At Calvin Klein she continued experimenting with knitwear.
 Her signature design became cable knit, which gave her the nickname "The Cable Queen" at the Calving Klein house.
 Later on during her work at Calvin Klein she began experimenting with knit as fabric.
 She manipulated the material and discovered new techniques to create a different feel and texture.

-In one year Steinunn recalls designing twelve clothing lines, worked on six different fashion shows, travelled three times to Hong Kong, twice to San Francisco, twice to Italy, and three times to Iceland.
-It was the year she truly got to know the insanity behind the fashion industry.
+Steinunn reported that in a single year she designed twelve clothing lines, worked on six fashion shows, and traveled internationally, including trips to Hong Kong, San Francisco, Italy, and Iceland.
+She later described this period as providing insight into the demands of the fashion industry.

 Steinunn left Calvin Klein Inc. in 1995 and began working as the Director and Senior Designer for Gucci Group.
 She was with Gucci Group until the year 2000.

 In 2000, Steinunn became the Creative Director of La Perla Ready to Wear.
 Steinunn sought a lot of her inspiration from her native country Iceland, and its nature.
 She began experimenting with sheer fabrics and silk to bring out texture that reminded her of freshly fallen snow.
 Steinunn also started playing with fish skin in her designs which at the time was unheard of.
 Steinunn was the main advocate for starting a swimsuit line for La Perla.
 She recalls having to fight for her vision, but once she got what she wanted La Perla gained a lot of attention for its swimwear.

 STEiNUNN

-The same year that she started her work as Creative Director at La Perla Steinunn withdrew $10,000 from her savings account and started her own fashion label STEiNUNN back in Iceland.
+The same year that she started her work as Creative Director at La Perla, Steinunn withdrew $10,000 from her savings account and started her own fashion label STEiNUNN back in Iceland.
 She left her position at La Perla in 2003 to focus solely on her own brand and other personal projects.
-After a hugely successful and challenging career abroad Steinunn felt it the biggest challenge yet was to become and independent designer and create something that reflects purely her personal vision.
+After a successful and challenging career abroad, Steinunn felt it the biggest challenge yet was to become an independent designer and create something that purely reflects her personal vision.
 In an interview she said the goal as a designer is to constantly push her creative practice further and bring it to the next level.

 In November 2011 Steinunn relocated her store to 17 Grandagardur, located in the fish-packing district of Reykjavík.
 Steinunn re-designed a building which used to be a small repair workshop for fishnets, but kept the authentic rustic charm.
 The original floors, left untouched, tell the story of the space.